MrPanda1/FormDataset/README.md

 Repository contains images of forms and their respective annotations in PASCAL VOC format (XML Files).

 ## Contributing
 All images are stored in [data/images](https://github.com/MrPanda1/FormDataset/blob/master/data/images) and all annotations are saves in [data/annotations](https://github.com/MrPanda1/FormDataset/blob/master/data/annotations).
 Please look at [CONTRIBUTORS](https://github.com/MrPanda1/FormDataset/blob/master/CONTRIBUTORS.md) to see who is responsible for what images.
-Make sure to save all images with the numbers assigned to you and to save all images and annotations in the correct folders.
-All annotations should be in XML PASCAL VOC format.
+* Make sure to save all images with the numbers assigned to you and to save all images and annotations in the correct folders.
+* All annotations should be in XML PASCAL VOC format.
+* All images should be in .png format

 ## Installation